Hulvdan/vscode-run-on-save/README.md

 | `commands[].match`                | Specify a RegExp source to match file path.
 E.g.: `\\.scss$` can used to match scss files.
 | `commands[].notMatch`             | Specify a RegExp source, the files whole path match it will be excluded.
 E.g.: `[\\\\\\/]_[\\w-]+\\.scss$` can be used to exclude scss library files.
 | `commands[].command`              | Specify the shell command to execute.
 You may include variable substitution like what to do in [VSCode Tasks](https://code.visualstudio.com/docs/editor/tasks#_variable-substitution).
+| `commands[].sync`                 | If `true` next functions won't be called until ending of execution of that command.
+Only works when `runIn=backend`.
+See the use case in the sample configuration down below.
 | `commands[].runningStatusMessage` | Specify the status bar message when the shell command begin to run, supports variable substitution too.
 Only works when `runIn=backend`.
 | `commands[].finishStatusMessage`  | Specify the status bar message after the shell command finished executing, also supports variable substitution.
 Only works when `runIn=backend`.
 | `commands[].runIn`                |
  - `backend`: Run command silently and show messages in output channel, you can specify runningStatusMessage and finishStatusMessage to give you a little feekback.
 Choose this when you don't want to be disturbed.
  - `terminal`: Run command in vscode terminal, which keeps message colors.
 Choose this when you want to get feedback details.
- - `vscode`: Run vscode's command.
+ - `vscode`: Run vscode's command silently.
 Choose this if you want to execute vscode's own command or a command of a particular extension.

 ### Sample Configuration